StormSurgeLive/asgs/ASGS_setup.md

 `./asgs_main.sh -c config/2018/asgs_config_nam_pod.sh -e POD`

 ## Compile ADCIRC on the target platform.
 Compile adcirc, padcirc, padcswan, hstime, aswip with netCDF support.
-If the target platform (TP) uses modules for loading specific applications/libaries/etc, you will need these later on to set up the template jobcontrol file.
+If the TP uses modules for loading specific applications/libaries/etc, you will need these later on to set up the template jobcontrol file.
 Whatever you use for compiling ADCIRC should be used when submitting the job.